Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 If the matter appears to justify closer review, the Firm may ask for estimates, claim letters, reports, photos, timelines, contracts, policies, or communications.

-The review considers whether the proof, repair scope, amount in dispute, timing, and leverage support serious recovery work.
+The review considers whether the proof, repair cost, amount in dispute, timing, and leverage support deeper legal work.

 Accepted matter, diagnostic, referral, or decline.